HMXHIU/christmas/docs/crossover/game-synchronization.md

 - [x] When rendering, only render entities that are within the view of the player (separate from the amount of data that the player receives) - use pixijs cullable=true
 - [x] Make 6 precision the smallest unit of enitity data that is streamed to the player or that can be requested
 - [ ] Entity update events only need to be broadcasted to players within 6p
-- [ ] When receiving events from entities, client should upsert the entity record data, but should not render the entities (eg. position of containers).
+- [x] When receiving events from entities, client should upsert the entity record data even if they are not in view.
 - [x] Client only needs to tween the positions of containers if it is within view, else just set it directly (much less than 6p)

 # Problem: Too much movement data